Applesauce Oatmeal Muffins with Blueberries

 - Gently stir in blueberries.

-- Divide the mixture between 12 muffin cups (about ¼ cup of batter for each muffin cup).
+- Divide the mixture between 12 muffin cups.

-- Bake at 350°F for 25–30 minutes or until a toothpick/knife inserted near the center comes out clean.
+- Bake for 25–30 minutes or until a toothpick inserted near the center comes out clean.

 - It is important to not overmix the batter.
 Only 10–15 strokes are needed to moisten the ingredients.